FAQ about low-carbohydrate diets and mental health

 When will I start feeling better?

 Unfortunately, your mood may actually temporarily get worse before it gets better.
-Irritability, depression, fatigue, mood swings, sleep changes, and cravings for sweets and starches are among the possible carbohydrate “withdrawal” effects, particularly if your previous diet was high in refined carbohydrates like sugar and flour.
-It can help to ease the transition if you make other healthy changes to your diet first before you embark on your low-carbohydrate journey.
-My top ten (non-keto) recommendations can be found here.
+Irritability, depression, fatigue, mood swings, sleep changes, and cravings for sweets and starches are among the possible carbohydrate “withdrawal” effects, particularly if your previous diet was high in refined carbohydrates like sugar and flour.1 It can help to ease the transition if you make other healthy changes to your diet first before you embark on your low-carbohydrate journey.

 How many carbs can I have per day?